Croc: Legend of the Gobbos: Promotion

 A commercial for Croc: Legend of the Gobbos was featured at the beginning of the VHS release of Casper: A Spirited Beginning as well as a VHS release of Power Rangers in Space.
+The commercial for the game was also featured in the June 1998 VHS release of Home Alone 3.
 In November 1997, a promotional sweepstakes contest was held by Electronic Gaming Monthly, in which contestants mailed in via postcard in order to win a copy of the game along with various different pieces of Croc-themed apparel, including a suede/wool jacket, a leather backpack, a t-shirt, and a baseball cap.
 An official strategy guide for the game, written by Anthony James, was published by Prima Games in 1997.